csa-teachers-help/pratice-problem-basic/README.md

 - Average the elements `avgElems`

-- Count occurences `countOccurs`
+- Count occurrences `countOccurs`
-	- count the number of occurences in the array of a passed value
+	- count the number of occurrences in the array of a passed value
 	- the array should be the first param

 - Determine presence or absence of a value `appearsIn`